nexmo-community/build-a-thing-video/README.md

    <img src="https://www.netlify.com/img/deploy/button.svg">
    </a>

-1. Install the Netlify CLI and Login
+1. Install the Netlify CLI and Login.
-1. Clone your new repostiory created by clicking the button above
+1. Clone your new repostiory created by clicking the button above.
-1. Run `netlify init` and connect your local project to your Netlify application
+1. Run `netlify init` and connect your local project to your Netlify application.
-1. Run `npm install`
+1. Run `npm install`.
-1. Run `netlify dev` - the project will be running on port 8888 unless it is already in use
+1. Run `netlify dev` - the project will be running on port 8888 unless it is already in use.q

 ## Code of Conduct